Is $500,000 a good salary in Nebraska?

 - Is $500,000 a good household income in Nebraska?

-- It's at roughly the 98th percentile for Nebraska after adjusting for the state's median income ($76,079).
+- It sits in the top 5%+ of Nebraska households in the state's own Census ACS 2024 income distribution (Nebraska median $76,376).
 Nationally that's about the 97th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 - How does $500,000 compare to the Nebraska median?